-The following diagram is a visually representation of the Support Model which includes additional details on the concept, as mentioned above the intent is to present several version for considerations hence the indicated roles/responsibilities may change.
+The following diagram is a visual representation of the Support Model which includes additional details on the concept, as mentioned above the intent is to present several versions for considerations hence the indicated roles/responsibilities may change.

-Search and Rescue Foundation of British Columbia
+Search and Rescue Fund of British Columbia

 The following is a draft of responsibilities and funding levels within 3 different versions of the Alternative Support Model.
-All versions include the establishment of a foundation under legislation, for purposes of this paper referred to as Search and Rescue Foundation of British Columbia (SARFOBC).
+All versions include the establishment of a fund under legislation, for purposes of this paper referred to as the Search and Rescue Fund of British Columbia (SAR Fund).